Policy Impact Evaluation Research Initiative (PIERI)

 In addition, through the global infrastructure of PEP, the PIERI program also encourages comparative analyses between researchers from around the world, and especially in developing countries of Africa, Asia and Latin America, to compare methods, tools, findings and experience of impact evaluation projects.

-- On the objectives of the intervention and its potential unintended effects
+- Objectives of the intervention and its potential unintended effects

-- On outcomes that may potentially be affected by the program
+- Outcomes that may potentially be affected by the program

-- On the intervention calendar and the timing of effects (short-term, medium-term, long-term)
+- The intervention calendar and the timing of effects (short-term, medium-term, long-term)

-The PMMA program and related research/support activities are managed by the following team:
+The PIERI program and related research/support activities are managed by the following team:

 - Program coordinator: Maria Laura Alzua